 Distributions to our Unitholders.
 We intend to make cash distributions to our unitholders and our general partner at an initial distribution rate of \$0.3375 per common unit per quarter (\$1.35 per common unit on an annualized basis).
 Due to our cash distribution policy, we expect that we will distribute to our unitholders most of the cash generated by our operations.
 As a result, we expect that we will rely upon external financing sources, including other debt and common unit issuances, to fund our acquisition and expansion capital expenditures, as well as our working capital needs.
 Historically, the North Texas System has largely relied on internally generated cash flows for these purposes.
-A prorated distribution for the first quarter of 2007 of \$0.16875 per common unit was approved by the Board of Directors of our general partner on April 23, 2007.
-This distribution is payable on May 15, 2007 to unitholders of record as of the close of the business on May 3, 2007.
+Due to the timing of our IPO, a pro-rated distribution for the first quarter of 2007 of \$0.16875 per common unit was approved by the Board of Directors of our general partner on April 23, 2007 and paid on May 15, 2007 to unitholders of record as of the close of the business on May 3, 2007.
+For the second quarter of 2007, a distribution to unitholders of \$0.3375 per common unit was approved by the Board of Directors of our general partner on July 23, 2007.
+This distribution is payable on August 14, 2007 to unitholders of record as of the close of business on August 2, 2007.